rjdkolb/spring-angular2-cli-starter/README.md

 <img src="src/main/frontend/public/ng-logo.png" height="120px">
 # Spring Boot and Angular 2 starter app

-> Starter webapp using Spring Boot on the backend and Angular 2 on the frontend, with Maven and Angular CLI as build tools and with hot reloading on both sides.
+> Starter webapp using Spring Boot on the backend and Angular 2 on the CoreUI frontend, with Maven and Angular CLI as build tools and with hot reloading on both sides.

 ## Quickstart